jesperp/demo-kulor/README.md

-## Kulör

 ![Screenshot of Kulör](kulor-screenshot.png?raw=true "Kulör palette generator")

-A simple palette generator that exports to CSS.
+Kulör is a simple palette generator that exports to CSS.
 This is a work in progress!

 ### Run locally
 `npm run start`